w112358/w.github.io/_posts/2017-09-15-interesting interactive visualization link.markdown

 [histography](http://histography.io/)

-**histography** is a timeline that visualizing every moment in history.
+**histography** is a timeline that visualizes every moment in history.
 We can find more details in an article from Fast Co Design:

 *If every moment in human history was a single steel ball, Histography is like an 4-D Newton’s Cradle, visualizing how all of these events bump up and knock up against each other on a 14-billion-year time frame.
 It’s beautifully hypnotic—and impressively, it’s all sourced from Wikipedia, which means that it keeps on updating itself.